SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Initialization.rst

 Memberwise Initializers for Structure Types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In addition to the default initializers mentioned above,
-structure types automatically receive a :newTerm:`memberwise initializer`
+Structure types automatically receive a :newTerm:`memberwise initializer`
-if they provide default values for all of their stored properties
-and do not define any of their own custom initializers.
+if they do not define any of their own custom initializers.
+This is true even if the structure's stored properties do not have default values.

+.. assertion:: memberwiseInitializersDontRequireDefaultStoredPropertyValues

+   -> struct S { var int: Int; var string: String }
+   -> let s = S(int: 42, string: "hello")
+   << // s : S = V4REPL1S (has 2 children)

 The memberwise initializer is a shorthand way
 to initialize the member properties of new structure instances.